snow884/agentic-short-video-generation/src/weekend_short_generation/tasks/event_research_agent/sys_prompt.md

     Steps:

     1.)
-Use the Tavily Search API tools {tavity_tools_str} to search for events.
-Inspect the search results returned by the search API and open them as needed to obtain more information.
+Use the tool get_regional_trending_queries to identify rising and breakout queries on google.
+Provide keywords such as 'festival', 'convention', 'bash', 'event', 'market', etc. Then select the search queries are are rising or have a breakout.
 Make sure you are including the most popular and searched for events.

+    1.)
+Use the Tavily Search API tools {tavity_tools_str} to search for identified in step 1.).
+Inspect the search results returned by the search API and open them and inspect them as needed using the tools {browser_tools_str} to obtain more information.

     2.)
 Open the URLs of the search results using the internet browser tools {browser_tools_str} to find more events.
 If you encounter a popup close it and continue with your research.
 If you encounter a captcha, continue with your research.
 Do not stop or wait for the captcha to be solved, just continue with other research.
     - If you encounter a popup close it and continue with your research.